 WHEREAS, evidence and testimony from Georgia-Pacific and Republic, and MBOP advocated against creating a single LWRFS administrative unit.
 Their arguments were principally based on concerns that there was insufficient consensus on defining the LWRFS geographic boundaries and that there were inherent policy implications to establishing an LWRFS administrative unit.
 MBOP recommended continuing to collect data and focusing on areas of scientific consensus.
 Georgia-Pacific and Republic asserted that boundaries are premature without additional data and without a legally defensible policy and management tools in place.
 They expressed concern that creating an administrative unit at this time inherently directs policy without providing for due process.
 The State Engineer has considered these concerns and agrees that additional data and improved understanding of the hydrologic system is critical to the process.
-He also believes that the data currently available provide enough information to delineate LWRFS boundaries based on additional information, retain the ability to address unique management issues on a sub-basin scale, and maintain partnership with water users who may be affected by management actions throughout the LWRFS.
+He also believes that the data currently available provide enough information to delineate LWRFS boundaries, and that an effective management scheme will provide for the flexibility to adjust boundaries based on additional information, retain the ability to address unique management issues on a sub-basin scale, and maintain partnership with water users who may be affected by management actions throughout the LWRFS.

-to flow, citing Peter D. Rowley, and Dixon, G.L., 2011, Geology and Geophysics of Spring, Cave, Dry Lake, and Delamar Valleys, White Pine and Lincoln Counties, and Adjacent Areas, Nevada and Utah: The Geologic Framework of Regional Flow Systems,.
+to flow, citing Peter D. Rowley, and Dixon, G.L., 2011, Geology and Geophysics of Spring, Cave, Dry Lake, and Delamar Valleys, White Pine and Lincoln Counties, and Adjacent Areas, Nevada and Utah: The Geologic Framework of Regional Flow Systems,